solidoss/solidframe/tutorials/mpipc_file/README.md

 **The server**:
- * allows clients to fetch the list of filesystem nodes from a given path using boost_filesystem library;
+ * allows clients to fetch the list of filesystem nodes under a given path using boost_filesystem library;
- * allows clients to fetch files on the server given a path
+ * allows clients to fetch files on the server given their remote path.

 **The client**:
  * for every command line input